SquishyWormBugs/Labs/Lab01/README.md

 ## Exercise 3: Adding trial licenses

-Many of the labs in this workshop will require you to get access to full Power Apps Per User license.
+Many of the labs in this workshop will require you to get access to full Power Apps Premium license.
 To add some trial licenses, follow these steps:

 1. From the **[Get started](<https://www.office.com/?auth=2>)** page, select the **Admin** icon in the navigation.
 2. In the **Microsoft 365 admin center**, select **Billing**, followed by **Billing accounts**
 3. Select the billing account associated to your developer tenant and enter your **Sold to address** to your own address, then hit **Save**.
    > Pssst.
 If you do not have an address in the United States, try using the address of your hotel.
 4. In the left navigation, select **Purchase services**
-5. In the **Purchase services** page, search for **Power Apps per user plan**.
+5. In the **Purchase services** page, search for **Power Apps Premium**.
 Select **Details**
 6. In the **Power Apps per user plan** page, select **Start free trial**.
 7. In the **Check out** page, select **Try now**
 8. In the **Order receipt**, select **Continue**